Riley-Py/UWaterloo-Work/EARTH 121/Week 2/Rocks.md

 - Sand grains can be composed of mineral crystals, fragments, rocks, rock fragments, or any combination of this
 	- Sand refers size of grains and fragments, not composition
 - *Conglomerate* - rock type that shows variations in grains
+- There are two types of rock that aren't made up of minerals
+	- *Obsidian* - no crystalline structure